EARWIGS AND PINCHER BUGS

 curved cerci of the male.

-cell into which they deposit approximately 20 to 60 eggs.
-Once this is complete, the female earwig gather the eggs and
+or earthen cell into which they deposit approximately 20 to 60 eggs.
+Once this is complete, the earwig gathers the eggs

-organize them into a pile.
-The female earwig tends to the eggs and guards the "nest" from all intruders, including her
+and organizes them into a pile.
+The female earwig tends to the eggs and guards the "nest" from all intruders, including

 Questions About Earwigs